 Currently, there are no approved medications for the treatment of ecstasy use or addiction.
 Individuals wanting to break their addiction to ecstasy usually find their best chance at recovery in an inpatient treatment program, utilizing a variety of therapies, counseling, and clinical support.

-Residential treatment programs work to create individualized treatment plans based on each person’s specific needs.
+Inpatient treatment programs work to create individualized treatment plans based on each person’s specific needs.
 These centers also provide a safe space where people who are addicted to the drug can start to work towards recovery.